-You should submit your final thesis by the second Friday in September.
 The examination method is the same as that used for the DPhil – two examiners are appointed who read the thesis and then conduct an intensive oral examination with you, known as a viva voce, before providing a written report to the Law Faculty.
-On that basis your thesis may be judged to have passed, so that you can be awarded the MPhil in Socio-Legal Research degree, or to be in need of revision, in which case it is referred back to you for re-submission at a later date; in extreme cases it may be rejected.
+On that basis your thesis may be judged to have passed, so that you can be awarded the MPhil degree, to be deserving of a Distinction or to be in need of revision, in which case it is referred back to you for re-submission at a later date; in extreme cases it may be rejected.

-MPhil students may pursue a range of career paths after obtaining the degree.
-You might choose to continue studying to obtain a doctoral degree preparatory to an academic career, or to enter employment.
-The analytical and expressive skills developed while studying should enhance your suitability for legal practice, for a civil service career, for work in non- governmental organisations or for a range of management positions in the private sector.
+MPhil students pursue a range of career paths after obtaining the degree.
+You might choose to continue studying to obtain a doctoral degree preparatory to an academic career, or to enter employment in the private or third sector.
+The analytic and communication skills developed while studying should enhance your suitability for academia, legal practice, for a civil service career, for work in non- governmental organisations, or for a range of management positions in the private sector, including consultancies.

 Proven and potential academic excellence

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

 - a first-class or strong upper second-class undergraduate degree with honours in law, or in any other social science discipline or in a relevant humanities discipline.

 For applicants with a degree from the USA, the minimum GPA sought is 3.7 out of 4.0.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.

 GRE General Test scores